-The Department of Physics and Astronomy at Millikin University was staffed for the 2011-2012 AY by one full-time Associate Professor, Eric Martell (chair), and one full-time Assistant Professor, Casey Watson.
-Dr. Watson received tenure and promotion during 2011-2012.
+The Department of Physics and Astronomy at Millikin University was staffed for the 2012-2013 AY by two full-time Associate Professors, Eric Martell (chair) and Casey Watson.
 Both faculty frequently carry overloads.
 The department is housed in the Leighty-Tabor Science Center (LTSC), which opened in 2002, and provides an adequate facility for the teaching of physics.

 The number of students who are physics majors has grown significantly over the past three years.
 As of Fall 2004, there was one sophomore and three freshmen physics majors.
-During the 2011-2012 year, we graduated one student, Nick Polley.
-In Fall 2011, we expect to have six seniors, four juniors, four sophomores, and eight to ten freshmen enrolled as physics majors.
+During the 2012-2013 year, we graduated six students, Joe Cheeney, Bret Henderson, Eddie Pluhar, Chris Pelikan, Nikki Tipsword, Jamiahus Walton.
+Three of the six will be attending graduate school in the fall, and two more are applying.
+In Fall 2013, we expect to have six seniors (one in the dual-degree program at Washington University), three juniors, five sophomores, and four freshmen enrolled as physics majors.